mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 So in the sickness, there is the sickness you can see, but real sickness is beyond the sickness you can see.
 So that is the universe.
 So you have to deal with the sickness with the universe.
 How?
 Well, first, keep your mind calm.
 If you’re confused, you cannot deal with the sickness.
 So first, keep your mind calm, and be present in the sickness.
 And then step by step, what should you do.
 This is, each moment, how can I do?
 This is Katagiri expressed in sickness, simultaneously Katagiri as the universe expressed in sickness.

 So, [there is a] seven pound Katagiri there, seven pound [Jim] there.
-More than seven pounds; huge.
-No one can move it.
+More than seven pounds: huge.
+No one can move it, anyway.
 That is called security.

 Security is pretty hard to tell you, to give you.
 Security is really *my* security.
-My security is always in here.
+My security is always in *here*.
 It’s always working.
 I can talk, but even though I can talk [about] security, it’s *my* security.
-So you could find *your* security.
+So you should find *your* security.

 That’s why spiritual security is always just like a seven pound, huge mountain there.
 But it’s very difficult to tell you, to give you.
 Because, *you* should find it.